menu icon

 Jump to Recipe·Print Recipe·Leave a Review

-This quick and easy side dish transforms humble carrots into next level deliciousness!
-Warm and aromatic Moroccan spices pair perfectly with sweet roasted carrots, while a simple tahini sauce brings it all together.
-Make these Moroccan-spiced roasted carrots next time you need an exceptional (but easy) veggie side!
+This quick and easy side dish transforms humble carrots into one of the best sides ever!
+Warm Moroccan spices pair perfectly with sweet roasted carrots, and a simple tahini sauce brings it all together.
+Make these Moroccan roasted carrots next time you need an exceptional (but easy) veggie side!

 Moroccan-spiced roasted carrots with tahini sauce drizzled over the top. this recipe